Alaskan Dream

 Alaskan Dream last position

-Alaskan Dream last location was at North America West Coast (coordinates 57.04500 N / -135.29833 W) cruising en route to SITKA.
-The AIS position was reported 2 weeks ago.
+The last location of Alaskan Dream is in North America West Coast (coordinates 57.04500 N / -135.29833 W) cruising en route to SITKA.
+The AIS position was last reported 1 day ago.

 Current PositionSpecifications of Alaskan Dream